-- (i) Increased by the amount of any accrued interest; and - (ii) Reduced to the total extent that the United States or an instrumentality of the United States insures the deposit.
+- a.
+Increased by the amount of any accrued interest; and - b.
+Reduced to the total extent that the United States or an instrumentality of the United States insures the deposit.

-Collateralization % coverage will be outlined in the Collateral Agreement as part of the City's Depository Agreement Contract with awarded the Banking Institution.
-All other on demand deposit accounts that are not included in the City's Depository Agreement Contract will be required to adhere to the collateralization % coverage stated in the awarded depository contract.
+Collateralization percent coverage will be outlined in the Collateral Agreement as part of the City's Depository Agreement Contract with the awarded Banking Institution.
+All other on demand deposit accounts that are not included in the City's Depository Agreement Contract will be required to adhere to the collateralization percent coverage stated in the awarded depository contract.

-7.2 Limits
+7.2 - Limits